 Compare ISO 9001:1994 to ISO 9001:2000

-The key standards within the ISO 9000 family of standards were previously called:
+The standards that made-up the ISO 9000 series were previously called:

 - ISO 9001:1994 – Manufacturing with Design & Development

 - ISO 9002:1994 – Production and Installation (No Design)